camunda/camunda-docs-manual/content/user-guide/process-engine/database/database-schema.md

 ## Metrics Log (ACT_RU_METER_LOG)

-The `ACT_RU_METER_LOG` table contains a collection of runtime metrics that can help draw conclusions about usage, load and performance of the BPM platform.
+The `ACT_RU_METER_LOG` table contains a collection of runtime metrics that can help draw conclusions about usage, load and performance of the Camunda Platform.
 Metrics are reported as numbers in the Java `long` range and count the occurrence of specific events.
 Please find detailed information about how metrics are collected in the [Metrics User Guide]({{< ref "/user-guide/process-engine/metrics.md">}}).

 The default configuration of the [MetricsReporter]({{< ref "/user-guide/process-engine/metrics.md#metrics-reporter">}}) will create one row per [metric]({{< ref "/user-guide/process-engine/metrics.md#built-in-metrics">}}) in `ACT_RU_METER_LOG` every 15 minutes.